-Our practice encourages patients and other people to give feedback, both positive and negative, as part of our partnership approach to healthcare, and we have processes in place for responding to feedback
+Our practice encourages patients to give feedback, both positive and negative, as part of our partnership approach to healthcare, and we have processes in place for responding to feedback

-Opportunities are available for patients and other visitors to tell us, ‘How we are doing.’
+Opportunities are available for patients to tell us, ‘How we are doing.’
 Our Suggestion Box in the waiting room allows patients to give us personal feedback on a day to day basis.
 We aim to follow-up ideas and acknowledge notes of appreciation where we can.

 Where possible patients are encouraged to raise any concerns directly with the practice team and attempts are made for a timely resolution of such concerns within the practice in accordance with our complaints resolution process.